stianst/keycloak/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Describe the bug
 A clear and concise description of what the bug is.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add log output, stacktraces, or screenshots to help explain your problem.

 ### To Reproduce
 Steps to reproduce the behavior: